Unambiguosly expressing expectations about the content of prokaryotic genomes: Defining genomic contents

-In other cases, besides the identity of the single components (as in feature sets), also the relative arrangement of the components to each other is necessary.
+In other cases, besides the identity of the single components, also the relative arrangement of the components to each other is necessary.
 An examples are gene clusters, in which genes with a related function are close to each other.
-In this case we speak of \textit{feature series}.
+In this case we speak of \textit{ordered feature sets}.

 For example \citet{Giraud2007LegumesSA} explains that the photosynthesis gene cluster (PGC), is common in purple photosynthetic bacteria.
 To express this rule formally, the required and optional members of the gene cluster in different organisms should be listed.
 The proximity requirement in this case is that the genes are all close to each other and no other, or few other genes are in between.